Our Collection Conservation Grants and Benefactors

 Our Three Benefactors

-The Conservation Awards hosted by the Costume Society were made possible by three generous benefactors.
+The museum conservation grants hosted by the Costume Society were made possible by three generous benefactors.

 Here, Janet Wood tells their stories.